HSBNE/hsbne.github.com/README.md

 Contribute like you would any other github project.
 Fork and make a pull request.

+If you haven't tried this before goto www.github.com and register an account, then either:

+1. Find the page you want to change here on github, view it and use the 'edit' button.
+This will automatically fork it and then create a pull request when you press 'Propose File Change' to save your changes.
+Please use the commit summary to describe the change.
+A pull request asks the maintainers of the project to merge in your changes.
+They can accept all or some of your changes.<br>
+*or*
+2. Go to our page and click on fork to create your own copy of all of the website pages and make the changes on your copy and then create a pull request to submit them back here.
+You need to know a bit more about GitHub to use this second option.

+Help for how to use GitHub markdown for formatting is available here: [GitHub Flavoured Markdown](https://help.github.com/articles/github-flavored-markdown).

+You can use [Prose.io](http://prose.io/) as a more WSIWYG editor for markdown pages instead of just the github edit.
+For html pages, you can go through the github edit button.

-(If you haven't tried this before goto www.github.com and register an account, then go to our page and click on fork) If you become a trusted contributor, I'm happy to give you direct commit rights to this repo.
+If you become a trusted contributor, I'm happy to give you direct commit rights to this repo.

 For now, all changes are going through pull requests just for visibility.

-### The quick and easy way

-You can use [Prose.io](http://prose.io/) to contribute to markdown pages.
-For html pages, you can go through the github edit button.

-### The slower, but more powerful way
+If you want to make larger changes to the site, you might want to setup your own working copy of the website so you can test your changes before making a pull request.

+### How to make your own development copy of the website

 1. Fork this repo
-2. Clone your fork to a local drive (git clone git://git@github.com:YOURUSERNAME/hsbne.github.com.git
+2. Clone your fork to a local drive ( git clone git://git@github.com:YOURUSERNAME/hsbne.github.com.git )
 3. cd hsbne.github.com.git
 4. Tell your local installation of git to track the upstream master (git remote add upstream https://github.com/HSBNE/hsbne.github.com.git)
 5. You can now get the latest version from the original site using (git fetch upstream)